kaigolden/DATA-581-01_DataAnalyticsPortfolio/Python/PythonProject_README.md

 ## Objective
 Explore whether body mass differs across the three penguin species in the penguins dataset.

 ## Dataset
 [Github: penguins.csv](https://github.com/mwaskom/seaborn-data/blob/master/penguins.csv)

 ## Tools
 - Python
 - Pandas
 - Matplotlib
 - Seaborn
+-
 ## Findings
 Gentoo penguins were considerably heavier than Adelie and Chinstrap penguins.
+Further EDA that combines different characteristic variables in the dataset is advised to provide better insight into the penguin species' differences and characterization.